LoaderB0T/typescript-starter/README.md

 # typescript-starter

-Tempalte for TypeScript projects with Jest, ESLint, Prettier, GitHub Actions, and more.
+Template for TypeScript projects with Jest, ESLint, Prettier, GitHub Actions, and more.

 ## Motivation 💥